Stop Googling and Start Testing

 The prime abusement is 'ip nat enable' where folks use it as a replacement for 'ip nat inside/outside'.
 If both are working in the global routing table does not mean that both are supported.
 So, when something fails in production, after 'about 15 seconds' of testing in the lab, then network redesign might be the only option.

-Now back to the question itself.
+Now, back to the question itself.

 The answer to the third question might be ~30 (see this article I wrote in 2009) due to internal IOS architecture, or more.
 Yet again, it’s easy to test.

-Anyway, what really disappointed me was that whoever asked that question obviously knew what Cisco IOS is, what OSPF is, and what VRF is… and yet he found it more appealing to waste time googling around and asking random people than to check things out (or asking the people who should know – the vendor – if he wanted a definitive answer), and maybe even sharing the results after figuring out what the answer is.
+Anyway, what disappointed me most was that whoever asked that question knew what Cisco IOS is, what OSPF is, and what VRF is… and yet he found it more appealing to waste time googling around and asking random people than to check things out (or asking the people who should know – the vendor – if he wanted a definitive answer), and maybe even sharing the results after figuring out what the answer is.

 5 comments: